 How do I do a background check on a contractor?

-If you follow the requirements of the FCRA—including for disclosure and consent—you can vet a contractor just as you would an employee.
+If you follow the requirements of the FCRA—including disclosure and consent—you can vet a contractor just as you would an employee.
+After meeting FCRA requirements, you will need to obtain information such as the applicant's name, date of birth, and in some cases, their Social Security number.
+You can then use this information to request screening reports the same way as always.

 Can you do a background check on an independent contractor?